JosephPrichard/GithubStats/README.md

 # GithubStats
+A script to get language statistics for each of your github repositories.
-A quick script in Go to practice http library and wait groups
+Demonstrates usage of http and wait groups from Go to download files in parallel.